 - A curriculum vitae (three pages maximum).

-- Statement of purpose: The one- or two- page proposal should describe your academic plans.
+- Statement of purpose: The proposal (two pages maximum) should describe your academic plans.
 Describe how the language and area study relate to your academic and professional plans.
 Please also indicate previous experience in the target language, both formal and informal.

-- Budget proposal detailing anticipating expenses (maximum one page).
+- Budget proposal detailing anticipated expenses (maximum one page).
 The budget proposal should include anticipated travel expenses, language program enrollment fees, and living costs.
 Please list a budget that does not exceed the maximum award amount of $3,000.

 - One letter of recommendation from an instructor who can vouch for your need to acquire this language for research purposes.
 Letters of recommendation must be submitted electronically.
-When the application enters the name and email of the recommender, the recommender will automatically receive a message with a link with the upload information.
+When the applicant enters the name and email of the recommender, the recommender will automatically receive an email containing upload information and instructions.
 Applicants can resend the request by clicking on the "Send Reminder" button.
-A paper form is available for those recommenders for whom it is not feasible to complete an electronic submission.
 It is the applicant's responsibility to make sure that recommenders are given ample time to submit recommendations by the deadline, and to notify recommenders if applying for more than one fellowship.

 Below are some suggestions on how to upload a transcript: